Services

 Who is eligible?

-• Grassroots organizations with a fiscal agent
+• Local grassroots organizations with a fiscal agent

 Who is not eligible

-• Municipal departments and other government organizations
+• Municipal departments or other governmental organizations

 • For-profit organizations and enterprises